 Disk Maintenance – Over time your hard drive fills up with unnecessary files.
 In addition, files can become fragmented, which would slow the computer’s performance.
 Regular disk cleanup and defragmenting is essential, especially to speed up a slow PC.

 Dust – Considered hazardous to computers, dust and other debris might accumulate in or near your hardware.
 If you’re using filters, you should service and clean them regularly.
 Dust in your computer’s fans could be the most serious dirt-related harm to your computer.
 As the fan runs, dust is being continually sucked into the computer case.
 Eventually, it will clog the power supply and cooling fans.
 As dust accumulates, the fans have to work harder.
 As the fans work harder, they will slow down or could fail completely.
 If that happens, your computer could overheat and malfunction, which could cause data to be lost.
 To prevent this, have a can of compressed air handy.
 You can purchase it at any computer or office supply store.
 When your computer is powered off and unplugged, remove the case lid and look for the fans.
 Use your compressed air to blow the dust from the inside out the internal slits from the chassis so that the dust is blown outside the computer.
+This was make a mess so have a vacuum handy or do this outside.
 As a regular practice, it’s good to keep your hardware in an uncluttered area, on a flat surface and away from windows to prevent dust and debris from building up.

 Laptops – they are designed to travel with you everywhere you go.
 If you do routine monthly (sometime weekly) maintenance on them, you might help yourself out by avoiding costly (either financially or time) mishaps.
 The more you take care of your laptop, the longer it will last and you will prevent downtime due to computer problems.
 There isn’t a lot of maintenance you can do on your laptop, but the few things you can do will help in the long run.